The Well Worn Shoes

 • Rooms typically run around $139 a night

-This charming Bed and Breakfast will relax you immediately with its breezy decor, friendly staff, and peaceful decor.
+This charming Bed and Breakfast will relax you immediately with its breezy decor, friendly staff, and peaceful atmosphere.
 It’s a great location just minutes from downtown and a great place to stay.

 Whitehall Inn